Eastern Gas Pipeline: History and construction

 Survey work and land access negotiations were undertaken by LandPartners.

 The EGP project was initiated by BHP Petroleum and West Coast Energy.
 Design and construction were undertaken by Duke Energy.
 The initial design capacity was 65 PJ per annum, with an operating pressure of 14.9 MPa.

 The pipeline was commissioned in 2000 and owned and operated by Duke Energy.
 Estimated cost was AUD450M.

 API 5L X70 and X65 grade steel pipe with a fusion-bonded epoxy (FBE) coating was used.
 90 kT of pipe was used for the pipeline.
-27.7 kT of this was processed by OneSteel Oil and Gas from BlueScope PS5200 pipesteel.
+27.7 kT of this was processed by OneSteel Oil and Gas from BlueScope PS5200 pipe steel.

 Ownership passed to Alinta in April 2004 when Alinta purchased Duke Energy's assets in Australia and New Zealand.

 Jemena took ownership and control in 2007.

 In 2008 a midline compressor was commissioned at Mila, near Bombala, New South Wales, increasing capacity by 15%.
 Engineering constraints included snow zone operating conditions.
 Capacity was then 98 PJ per annum.

 Local Rural Fire Service personnel are given response training by Jemena.

 The Wilton lateral was commissioned in 2016.

 Planning for a compressor upgrade commenced in 2013.
 In 2016 capacity was increased by 20%, 22 PJ per year, by the addition of two new midline compressor stations, at Michelago, and at Orbost.